plotly/plotly.py/doc/python/ml-pca.md

 In our example, we are plotting all 4 features from the Iris dataset, thus we can see how `sepal_width` is compared against `sepal_length`, then against `petal_width`, and so forth.
 Keep in mind how some pairs of features can more easily separate different species.

+In this example, we will use [Plotly Express](/python/plotly-express/), Plotly's high-level API for building figures.

 ```python
 import plotly.express as px